To the Last Man (1933 film)

-To the Last Man is a 1933 American Pre-Code Western film directed by Henry Hathaway and starring Randolph Scott and Esther Ralston.
-The screenplay by Jack Cunningham was based on a story by Zane Grey.
-The Paramount property was previously made as a silent film, Victor Fleming's 1923 film version of the same title.
-The supporting cast of Hathaway's version features Noah Beery Sr. (repeating his role from the 1923 version), Jack La Rue, Buster Crabbe, Barton MacLane, Shirley Temple, Fuzzy Knight, Gail Patrick and John Carradine.
+To the Last Man is a 1933 American pre-Code Western film directed by Henry Hathaway and starring Randolph Scott and Esther Ralston.
+The screenplay by Jack Cunningham was based on the 1921 novel of the same name by Zane Grey.
+The novel, optioned to Paramount Pictures, was previously made as Victor Fleming's 1923 silent film version of the same title.
+The supporting cast of Hathaway's version features Noah Beery Sr. (repeating his role from the 1923 version), Jack La Rue, Buster Crabbe, Barton MacLane, Fuzzy Knight, Gail Patrick, and, in uncredited roles, Shirley Temple and John Carradine.
 The film was reissued for American television under the title Law of Vengeance.

 Plot

 A feud between the Colby and the Hayden families starts in the hills of Kentucky and continues in the mountains of the West after the American Civil War.
 Also involved is the conflict between vigilantism and the law in a frontier environment, and lovers from the two feuding families.
-At one point during the ensuing mayhem, one of the villains shoots the head off 5-year-old Shirley Temple's doll right in front of the child.
+At one point during the ensuing mayhem, one of the villains shoots the head off 5-year-old Mary Stanley's (Shirley Temple) doll right in front of the child.